MPh-py/MPh/docs/limitations.md

 MPh is built on top of the Python-to-Java bridge [JPype].
 It is JPype that allows us to look at Comsol's [Programming Manual] or its [API reference] and run the same commands from Python.
-All credit to the JPype developers for making this possible.

 Unfortunately, the Comsol API does not support running more than one client at a time, i.e. within the same Java program.
 Meanwhile, JPype